mr0weird0guy/mr0weird0guy/README.md

-- 👋 Hi, I’m @mr0weird0guy
+- 👋 Hi, I’m @mr0weird0guy - Rohan
 - 👀 I’m interested in people who can provide me with projects
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently doing BCA
 - 💞️ I’m looking to collaborate on web page(html and css)
-- 📫 How to reach me - @rohandiwan@gmail.com
+- 📫 How to reach me - @rohandiwan1824@gmail.com

 <!---
 mr0weird0guy/mr0weird0guy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.